 SHIPS became a charity as part of the North-Bristol NHS Charitable Trust in 2005.
 More recently as the Childrens' Neurological Services moved to Bristol Children's Hospital, our fund has moved to Above & Beyond Charities (Registered Charity number 229945).
 Their help with administration means all our fundraising goes where it is most needed - to the children and young people.
 Through Above and Beyond we can receive Gift Aided donations.
 Donations will be gratefully received in the office.
 Cheques should be made payable to SHIPS.
 Please ask for a gift aid form, if appropriate, as this increases the amount available for us to use at no extra cost to you.

-The SHIPS Project is part of Above & Beyond, the local charity that raises funds for all Bristol’s city centre hospitals.
+The SHIPS Project is administered through Above & Beyond, the local charity that raises funds for all Bristol’s city centre hospitals.
 They invest in projects that make a real difference to patient care.
 To find out more visit their website at www.aboveandbeyond.org.uk

 Over the years we have received funding from a number of charitable sources.
 Acquire provided a very generous donation from its closure fund, for which we are very grateful.
 The Yorkshire Building Society Charitable Foundation gave us funding to buy a camcorder and other equipment, while The Roald Dahl Charitable Foundation have funded us to provide interventions for individual children and young people.
 The Merchant Venturers in Bristol gave us a donation in 2007 and have just awarded us a further £2500 in 2014.
 Mediatopia (web design company) gave us a large discount on originally setting up this site, which we hope will be of use to parents and teachers alike, and have just updated it for FREE.
 We hope you like it.